Lodderena minima

-Lodderena minima, common name the minute liotia, is a species of minute sea snail, a marine gastropod mollusk in the family Skeneidae.
+Lodderena minima, common name the minute liotia, is a species of small sea snail, a marine gastropod mollusk in the family Skeneidae.

 Description

 The size of this minute shell varies between 0.5 mm and 1.1 mm.
 The translucent white shell has a planorbiform shape with a flat or slightly raised spire.
 The shell contains about three whorls with 1½ whorl in the protoconch.
 The shell is devoid of ornament, except the regular spiral groove.
 It has, however, a remarkably thickened, smooth varix round the circular aperture, and a granularly margined, wide umbilicus.

 Distribution

 This marine species is endemic to Australia and occurs off Queensland, southwards to Tasmania and South Australia.